 “Oh, yes.
 The brandy really helped.”

-Burkhard had to go to his shop, so Richard thanked him for his help, and went to wake Chris up.
-But, again, the irresistible force of Richard’s shaking met the immovable object of Chris’ comatosed slumber, until Burkhard suggested leaving him to sleep it off.
+Burkhardt had to go to his shop, so Richard thanked him for his help, and went to wake up Chris But, again, the irresistible force of Richard’s shaking met the immovable object of Chris’ comatosed slumber, until Burkhardt suggested leaving him to sleep it off.

 “Well,” said Richard, “that may take a few hours.”